-Cinco de Mayo is a perfect time to celebrate Mexican culture and history.
+Cinco de Mayo (Spanish for the "fifth of May") is a perfect time to celebrate Mexican culture and history.
 A common misconception is that this is Mexican Independence Day, but that major holiday takes place in the month of September.
 This is just one of the surprising facts about Cinco de Mayo.
 The May 5th holiday in fact commemorates a battle between Mexican and French forces that took place just outside the city of Puebla in 1862.

 On that occasion, the Mexicans triumphed over the much larger and better trained French army.
 This unlikely victory is a source of pride for Mexicans and is remembered every year on the anniversary of the battle.

 Origins and History of Cinco de Mayo

 So what exactly happened to spur the conflict between Mexico and France?
 In 1861 Mexico was facing a severe economic crisis and President Benito Juarez decided to temporarily stop payment on external debt in order to deal with the internal financial situation.
 The countries Mexico was in debt to, Spain, England and France, were concerned about their payments and sent a delegation to Mexico to assess the situation.
 Juarez was able to resolve the issue with Spain and Britain diplomatically, and they withdrew.
 The French, however, had other plans.

 Napoleon III, realizing the strategic importance of Mexico as a neighbor to the growing power of the United States, decided it would be useful to make Mexico into an empire that he could control.